 You can easily adjust the white balance settings on most cameras – including both DSLR and mirrorless cameras.

 There are four methods to set the white balance in-camera.
 These include:

 - Set Custom White Balance With White Paper/Grey Card

 Where to Set White Balance on Your Camera

 Your camera has a WB button or a WB setting (somewhere in the camera menus) to change between different white balance presets.
-These presets vary depending on the manufacturer and camera model.

 For example, the Sony a7iii has eleven white balance settings on the camera menus, including